redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw jobs start
 ```

-When you deploy new code you'll want to restart your runners to make sure they get the latest soruce files:
+When you deploy new code you'll want to restart your runners to make sure they get the latest source files:

 ```bash
 yarn rw jobs restart